davekrh/ocp310_for_operations/07-lesson-interacting.md

 [root@master ~]# htpasswd -b /etc/origin/master/htpasswd student <provided password>
 Adding password for user student
 ```
-You now will have a user named `user` with the password of `ocpuser`, as well as a user named `student` with the password of `n0boundaries!`.
+You now will have a user named `user` with the password of `ocpuser`, as well as a user named `student` with the password of `<provided password>`.
 You can log in via the CLI by doing the following:
 ```
 [root@master ~]# oc whoami
 admin